 This concept is often illustrated with a story drawn from the exploits of the 19 th-century dare-devil Clifford Calverly.
 In 1892, Calverly pushed a wheelbarrow over a tightrope stretched across Niagara Falls.
 After performing this feat, he turned to his audience and asked, "Now that you've seen what I can do, do you believe I can do it again?"
 "Yes!"replied the crowd.
 "Do you think I can do it with another person in the wheelbarrow?" said Calverly.
 "Yes!" was the enthusiastic response.
 "Well, then," said Calverly, " who wants to climb in?"
 Genuine New Testament faith means getting in the wheelbarrow.
 It's not just a question of standing on the sidelines and saying, "I believe."

-If you would like to discuss this matter or any other faith-related concerns at greater length with a member of our team, please don't hesitate to contact us.
+If you would like to discuss this matter or any other faith-related concerns at greater length, call us.
 Our staff of pastoral counselors would love to speak with you over the phone.